greitopingari/FlyBuy/README.md

 - Error handling, this means that when a user tries to access a resource that it does not exists it will be shown a 404 message

-- PayPal integration when he checks out
+- PayPal integration when user checks out

 - Admin besides the functionalities that derives from previous project, now it can manage roles like add a role, delete e role or delete e user